develprr/metamatic-framework/README.md

 ## News

-### Version 1.4.6 New update and store functions abstract away data containers
+### Version 1.4.6 Abstract away data containers with update and store functions

-Metamatic version 1.4.6 introduces the groundbreaking new data store methods **update** and **store**  functions.
+Metamatic proudly introduces the groundbreaking data store functions **update** and **store**.
 With these functions, you can forget data stores alltogether and concentrate on states only.
 A paradigm shift in deed!
-Also old *updateState* function has been renamed to **updateStore** and *observe* has been renamed to *observeStore*
+Also old *updateState* function has been renamed to **updateStore** and *observe* has been renamed to **observeStore**.

 ### 1.4.0 observeStore function allows to preconfigure listener states in advance

-*connect* and *connectAll* functions now  set the listener's state retrospectively from the state container if such was
+*connect* and *connectAll* functions now  set the listener's state retrospectively from the state container if such was defined.
-a related state.
 In a state container it is now possible to use ~~observe~~ **observeStore**  function to mark a state inside store for observation.
-When a state is under observation,it will be automatically fired every time when a listener signs up to listen for it.
+When a state is under observation, it will be automatically fired every time when a listener signs up to listen for it.

-### Version 1.3.4: updateStore ˇ function for easily updating container states and broadcasting changes
+### Version 1.3.4: updateStore function for easily updating container states and broadcasting changes

 Since version 1.3.4, you can update a state in the state container and dispatch that state with only one line of code.
 Write very efficient state-container aware code with ridiculously few lines of code!